Green's boundary relation model in a Krein space: An application of the Green's boundary relations on Weyl families

-\begin{proposition} Let $\mathcal{K}$ be a Pontryagin space and let $\Gamma :\mathcal{K}^{2}\to \mathcal{H}^{2}$ be a minimal Green's boundary relation.
+The following proposition is a generalization of \cite[Lemma 3.15]{BDHS} because here we do not assume that $\Gamma$ is a unitary linear relation, as was implicitly assumed in \cite[Definition 3.11]{BDHS}.
+Here we assume only that the weaker condition (\ref{eq222}) holds.
+The proof is the same as the proof of Lemma \cite[Lemma 3.15]{BDHS}.
+We will repeat the proof here to demonstrate that it holds in this more general situation. \begin{proposition} Let $\mathcal{K}$ be a Pontryagin space and let $\Gamma :\mathcal{K}^{2}\to \mathcal{H}^{2}$ be a minimal Green's boundary relation.
 Then $S$ is a symmetric operator with $\sigma_{p}(S)=\emptyset$. \end{proposition} \textbf{Proof}.
 Because the minimal Green's boundary relation $\Gamma$ satisfies condition (\ref{eq222}), according to Proposition \ref{proposition28} (i), $S$ is a closed symmetric linear relation in the Pontryagin space $\mathcal{K}$.
 The following is a proof that the relation $S$ does not have any eigenvalues in $\mathbb{C}\cup\lbrace\infty\rbrace$.
-That proof is repetition of the proof of \cite[Lemma 3.15]{BDHS}.
-We repeat it here to make sure that it still works in this more general situation.

 Assume that the claim is not true.
 Let us first assume that there exist a finite $\lambda \in \sigma_{p}(S)$ with $\left( { } \right) \in S$.
 Let $\eta \in \hat{\rho }\left( S \right)$ be an arbitrarily selected complex number and $g_{\eta} \in R_{\eta}(T):=\ker \left( T-\eta I \right) $, i.e. $\left( { } \right) \in T $.
 Because $S=T^{+}$ it follows